Koh Ta Kiev

 Koh Ta Kiev (កោះតាគៀវ, “Ancestor Kiev’s Island” (named "Ile de la Baie" during the French colonial period) is the biggest of a small group of Cambodian islands situated 4 km off Otres beach, Sihanoukville City, and 1 km off the coast of Ream National Park, Sihanoukville Province.
 Its predominantly forested area of 6.70 km2 is mostly flat with hills at some points.

 There is also a small fishing village on the island's east side.
 Apart from the Cambodian Navy, which maintains a small base with a port, no infrastructure exists.

 Three beaches attract travelers and tourists.
 There are a few guesthouses and a campsite.
-After many years of attracting individual visitors, large-scale resort development is planned.